 What happened in Tan Chin Tai’s case?

 According to a report by Channel News Asia, Tan had pushed the ten-year-old bully on July 7, 2017, which sent the boy sprawling into some garbage.
 It was later found out that the boy sustained a small fracture in one of his ribs because of the incident.
+Due to the circumstances of the case a personal injury lawyer was contacted.

 The report said that Tan was approaching the school gate with his own son (who was allegedly the one being bullied for two years), and grabbed the reported bully’s bag strap.
 Tan then grabbed the boy’s chest and pushed him to a nearby rubbish shed, pushing him onto the wall and scolding him.